coolsoftwaretyler/msse670/README.md

 7. Added `config/application.properties` file

 You can find my design document for week 4 at `./weekly-assignment-docs/williams-tyler-Week4.docx`.
 It's also been uploaded to WorldClass.

+## Week 5

+In week 5:

+1. I started with the RunApp class to create a reasonable program execution flow that would inform the rest of my changes.
+2. Then I added a `ManagerSuperType` and an `InsightsManager` to handle the required command strings: `GENERATE_REPORT` and `LIST_REPORTS`
+3. Then I updated the `ReportService` interface and implementation to handle those methods, coordinating with the `Composite` model.
+4. Up next, I added methods to the `Composite` model that would allow it to collaborate with the `ReportService` as necessary.
+5. Then I made sure to configure the `ManagerSuperType` to work with the property file location.
+6. Finally, I updated the code to pass values around correctly.

+You can find my design document with screenshots for week 5 at `./weekly-assignment-docs/williams-tyler-Week5.docx`.
+It's also been uploaded to WorldClass.